 - c.
-In any Y plane, contain only a single open section. - d.
+In any Y plane, contain only a single section which, if inboard of Y=150, must be open. - d.
 Be arranged such that, when viewed from above, no part of RS-CH-NOSE, may be visible.

 The following will be exempt from the above: